quintel/etsource/PLANNING.markdown

 2. Create the foundations for the data mapper **DONE**
 3. Define subclassed for Converters/Nodes and experiment with Concerns (instance mixins)
-4. Split Topoplogy in files per sector
+4. Split Topoplogy into files per sector
-5. Split converters in one file per converter
+5. Split converters into one file per converter
 6. Port converters attributes to ETSource ( **Q**: and think about what need to be changed? attributes <-> methods?)